 Computed tomography technologists independently perform or assist the licensed practitioner or radiologist assistant in the completion of computed tomography and molecular imaging procedures.
-Computed tomography technologists prepare, administer and document activities related to medications and radiation exposure in accordance with federal and state laws, regulations, or lawful institutional policy.
+Computed tomography technologists prepare, administer and document activities related to medications and radiation exposure in accordance with statutes, regulations, accreditation standards and institutional policies.